dradose1-uwyo-cosc/lab-04-ethanhanky/README.md

 * I also used chat gpt to explain what exactly my code was doing
 ## Project Quirks/ Things that don't work
 * When i was finding the average of both lists when i did it the first time they added to each other.
-* Then the second time they were the same number so i changed a 2 to all the varibles in the for statement